juveria1340/csv_to_postgres/README.md

 docker-compose up --build

 ### ✅ Verify data in PostGres service :
-docker exec -it csv_to_postgres-postgres-1 psql -U airflow -d airflow
+Once the Airflow DAG runs successfully, you can inspect the data: docker exec -it csv_to_postgres-postgres-1 psql -U airflow -d airflow

 SELECT * FROM bitcoin_data LIMIT 10;